LauraLovesRaccoons/Letz-Lawyer-NEW/README.md

 ---

-be sure to adjust the .env file in the root for Windows (with XAMPP) - the compose.yaml should also probably adjusted in that case
+be sure to adjust the .env file in the root for Windows (with XAMPP) - the compose.yaml should also probably be adjusted in that case

 see comments for optimal settings